 - Mega-Event Cache.bmp -> Used to highlight caches that have corrected coordinates, represented by an icon that looks like a piece of a jigsaw puzzle

-- All other icons (Trad, Multi, Wherigo, Unknown, Found, Letterbox, Earthcache) are used to represent those cache types where the cache is not corrected, owned or disabled
+- All other icons represent cache types where the cache is not corrected, owned or disabled

-- Geocache.bmp -> Used for anything else, so all the “funny” cache types like Lab Caches, Groundspeak HQ, Lost and Found Events, and so on
+- Geocache.bmp -> Used for anything else, so all the “funny” cache types like Lab Caches, Groundspeak HQ, or Lost and Found Events

-In the instances where a single icon is being used to represent more than one type of cache, I have just added the cache type onto the end of the name.
+Where an icon is used for more than one cache type, I just add the cache type onto the name.
 It’s rarely a thing of significance, to be honest.

 If Garmin ever changes the firmware to allow more of the standard geocache types then I’ll revise this scheme, but it doesn’t seem to be high on their priority list.

 To implement this, I created yet another pack of icons (shown above), and two macros for GSAK.
-One macro sets the cache type to the scheme above, recording the original settings into two of the “User Data” fields.
+One macro changes the cache type in GSAK, recording the original settings into the “User Data” fields.
 The second macro restores the original settings from User Data so that the GSAK database is as it was previously.
 This is necessary because the GSAK menu option to download to a Montana doesn’t allow any configuration.
 I now have assumed this is because any configuration wouldn’t be implemented properly on the device.